 Keep in mind that employee engagement translates into employees who are willing to do more than the bare minimum.
 They’re coming in with new ideas, ready to problem solve, and really take pride in the work they do for your company.

-They’re so valuable, in fact, that they’re significantly more productive.
+They’re significantly more productive which makes them valuable.
 Engaged employees are around 21% more productive on average than those who aren’t, and result in 28% less internal theft.
 They also can result in a 22% increase in profitability, and deliver superior customer service to the tune of a 10% increase in client satisfaction.

 Engaged employees are typically happy employees, so in addition to higher performance, you’re also looking at lower churn rates.
 The ability to retain your top talent is always good, and it comes with the added bonus of saving money on costs that come with finding, hiring, and training new staff members.